wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** Oh, erm, I think I saw him taking off in his Space Jag with that octopus thing.
 You're better off without him.
 Why don't you come back with us?

-**Layabout** What?
+**Layabout:** What?
 Really?

-**Suey** Well yeah.
+**Suey:** Well yeah.
 I've never had a sister before, and now I have, well, that's great innit?.
 Come on, you need to meet Calam', she's a bit of an acquired taste like, but, you know, that's families for ya!

 **Layabout:** Great! _all except Bearass exit_